Psianturi/neuro-decode/neurodecode_backend/README.md

 ## Backend Role in the System

-The backend hosts the Family Assistant live orchestration flow.
+The backend hosts the Session Orchestrator live orchestration flow.
 It is responsible for:

 1. accepting live WebSocket sessions,
 2. preparing private memory context,